grblHAL/Plugins_spindle/README.md

 Tool number vs. spindle is checked from the highest to the lowest spindle number, if all are set to 0 no spindle change takes place.

+> [!NOTE]
-__NOTE:__ settings for tool number assignments requires a hard reset after changing spindle enable settings before becoming available.
+> settings for tool number assignments requires a hard reset after changing spindle enable settings before becoming available.

+> [!NOTE]
-__NOTE:__ when switching between spindles any offset between the spindles must be handled by gcode commands, typically by applying an offset and moving the controlled point \(tooltip\) to the required position.
+> when switching between spindles any offset between the spindles must be handled by gcode commands, typically by applying an offset and moving the controlled point \(tooltip\) to the required position.

 <sup>1</sup> These numbers are defined by compile time configuration and can be lower.

 ---

+> [!NOTE]
-__NOTE:__ if laser mode is enabled by the `$32` setting it will only be honoured if the current spindle is a PWM spindle capable of laser mode.
+> If laser mode is enabled by the `$32` setting it will only be honoured if the current spindle is a PWM spindle capable of laser mode.

 ---
-2023-02-13
+2025-01-07